 By meticulously reviewing all this information, attorneys can better understand the accident and the extent of the damages incurred.
 This thorough analysis forms the foundation of a strong legal strategy aimed at achieving the best possible outcome for their clients.

-The lawyer will Demand a Settlement / Insurance Claim
+The lawyer will demand a settlement—lawyer / Insurance Claim.

-Once you have peaked in your medical recovery, the lawyer will determine if the case can be settled.
-If so, then the lawyer will send a demand for a settlement letter to the other attorney or insurance company.
-It’s important that you reach your peak in recovery to fully understand any long-lasting injuries and financial expenses that have accumulated from the injury.
+Once you have peaked in your medical recovery, the lawyer will determine if Lawyerse can be settled.
+If so, then the lawyer will send a demand letter to the other attorney or insurance company.
+You must reach your peak in recovery to fully understand the long-lasting injuries and financial expenses that have accumulated as a result of the injury.

 If there is no settlement met or the negotiation stalls, then the next step would be the start of litigation with a complaint filed.